 You can increase your computer memory by installing memory modules on the system board.

-For information on the type of memory supported by your computer, see "Specifications."
+Your computer supports DDR2 memory.
+For additional information on the type of memory supported by your computer, see "Memory" on page 103.

-Memory Overview
+DDR2 Memory Overview

-• Memory modules should be installed in pairs of matched memory size, speed, and technology.
-If the memory modules are not installed in matched pairs, the computer will continue to operate, but with a slight reduction in performance.
-See the label in the upper-right corner of the module to determine the module's capacity.
+DDR2 memory modules should be installed in pairs of matched memory size, speed, and technology.
+If the DDR2 memory modules are not installed in matched pairs, the computer will continue to operate, but with a slight reduction in performance.
+See the label on the module to determine the module's capacity.

-NOTE: Always install memory modules in the order indicated on the system board.
+NOTE: Always install DDR2 memory modules in the order indicated on the system board.